ckeditor/ckeditor5/docs/getting-started/setup/working-with-typescript.md

 import Bold from '@ckeditor/ckeditor5-basic-styles/src/bold';

 // Do:
-import { Bold } from '@ckeditor/ckeditor5-basic-styles';
+import { Bold } from 'ckeditor5';
 ```

 This approach ensures that TypeScript correctly loads all module augmentation code necessary to make certain types work.
-The previous method (importing via `@ckeditor/ckeditor5-*/src/*`) still works in most cases, but [it may randomly break](https://github.com/ckeditor/ckeditor5/issues/13433).

-### Integrating CKEditor&nbsp;5 from source in your TypeScript project

-If you want to integrate CKEditor&nbsp;5 directly in your TypeScript project, follow the instructions for integrating from source using webpack and Vite:

-* {@link getting-started/advanced/integrating-from-source-webpack Integration from source using webpack}
-* {@link getting-started/advanced/integrating-from-source-vite Integration from source using Vite}

 ### Types for Angular, React, and Vue 3 components